SineVector241/SineVector241/README.md

 ### Hi there 👋

 I am **SineVector241** or just *sine* or *vector* for short.
-I develop a few things and am usually spend my time helping out with other people
+I develop a few things and am usually spending my time helping out other people

 - 🔭 I’m currently working on NBT reading/writing as well as plugins for bridge. addon
 - 🌱 I’m currently learning C# and making software/bots with it.